hunterjackson/docs/source/voltdb.rst

 Kafka Connect VoltDB
 =======================

 A Connector and Sink to write events from Kafka to VoltDB.

-WIP!!!
+The connector used the built in stored procedures for inserts and upserts but requires the tables to be pre-created.

 Prerequisites
 -------------